AstunTechnology/datadiscoverabilityguidance/docs/source/workflow.rst

 Creating a metadata record
 --------------------------

 Log into GeoNetwork as a user with at least Editor priviliges or higher, and go to the Contribute Tab.
 Choose **Add a new record** and then select **Non geographic dataset** from the list on the left.
 Assuming you have followed the `configuration instructions <configuration.html>`__ you should be offered the template **Template for metadata in ISO19139 non-spatial format**.
 Select that by clicking it, then choose the group you wish to create the record in, and finally click the green **+Create** button.
+Fill in all the fields shown in the default non-spatial view.

 |Create a non-spatial record|

-* Fill in all the fields shown in the default non-spatial view

 Uploading your dataset
 ----------------------